HardwareIR/netlistDB/README.md

 # NetlistDB

-NetlistDB is an experimental netlist database for hardware developement tools like hardware synthesis tools, simulators and code generators.
+NetlistDB is an experimental netlist database for hardware developement tools (hardware synthesis tools, simulators, code generators, ...).

-It is designed to allow efficient parallel processing of complex task while not sacrifising single thread performance.
+It is designed to allow efficient parallel processing of complex circut transofmation tasks while not sacrifising single thread performance.

 # Circuit representation in NetlistDB